idhirandar/randomblog/about.md

 # About Me

-Hi, I'm **Dhirandar** — Linux and infrastructure engineer.
-I write about Linux, DevOps, and network automation here.
+Hi, I'm **Dhirandar**, a Linux and infrastructure engineer.
+I write short notes on Linux, Nginx, Proxmox, DevOps, and networking.